We at Wall Huntington have over 50 years of combined experience in representing injured people throughout Kansas. Here are a few of our case results.

 PEDESTRIAN STRUCK WHILE CROSSING ROADWAY AT NIGHT

 Larry Wall settled a case for a minor child who was hit in a cross walk.
-On January 4, 2005, a young boy approached a crosswalk signal on North Ridge Road in Wichita, Kansas.
+A young boy approached a crosswalk signal on North Ridge Road in Wichita, Kansas.
 He pushed the button and waited for the light to turn red.
 He entered the cross walk with a green light when he was struck by a speeding driver.
 The driver was on her way to a Super Bowl Party.
 He received significant scaring, loss of teeth and developed a Post Traumatic Stress Syndrome.
 Larry Wall found an eye witness and secured a psychologist, a plastic surgeon and dentist to provide expert reports on the injuries and future medical and dental bills.
 Zachary’s therapist, opined that Zachary’s symptoms of nightmares, unpleasant thoughts, hyper vigilance, lack of interest in usual activities and social isolation, were a result of the trauma he experienced from being hit in a cross walk.Past medical bills of $22,071.48 were paid by his parents health insurance policy.
 Future medical bills were estimated to be $24,600.00.
 Larry Wall obtained a release from the parents health care insurer and settled the case for a large up front cash payment PLUS an annuity to be paid over Zachary’s life time.
 Larry Wall recovered enough to pay all future medical and dental bills plus enough money for four years of college tuition and room and board.

 DRIVER INJURED BY OVERLOADED TRACTOR TRAILER THAT RAN A RED LIGHT